History Of Public Footwear

 Despite globalization, traditions remain:

-In India, Japan and Southeast -it is still common to enter a shoe.
+In India, Japan, and Southeast Asia, it is still common to take off a shoe.

-In beach cultures, such as Hawaii or parts of Australia, it is more accepted to walk barefoot.
+In beach cultures, such as Hawaii or parts of Australia, it is more acceptable to walk barefoot.

 Today's shoes play many roles: